Canadian TV host Melissa Grelo won't stop 'screaming from the rooftops' about menopause: 'We deserve better'

 'Why have I never been taught about this?'

-That's when Grelo began doing her own research that included sitting down with her health-care practitioners to learn why someone like her, a person who was very in tune with her body, was waking up in a body that felt alien.
+That's when Grelo began doing her own research, which included sitting down with her health-care practitioners to learn why someone like her, a person who was very in tune with her body, was waking up in a body that felt alien.
 The more she learned, the more she realized she was entering perimenopause.

 “Why have I never been taught about this?” she questions.
 “Why have I, as a very educated woman in my 40s, never been sat down by anybody, who said, ‘Hey, there’s this thing that could start to happen at around this age, so be ready.’”